Community Medical Schemes

 GP Visit Card

 GP visit card holders are entitled to the services of a General Practitioner free of charge.
-The application process is the same as that for medical cards and the relevant form can be downloaded from the HSE website.
-Additional allowances will be given for:
+The application process is the same as that for medical cards and you can apply at mymedicalcard.ie

 Discretionary Hardship Scheme